mpram/modern-soc/README.md

 ## Excersices
-1. TBD
-2. TBD
+1. Open AI  & LLM - Fundamentals:
+    * Prompting and tokens.
+    * Hallucinations
+    * Models
+    * AI Agents
+    * Copilot
+2. Deploying Open AI Architectures
+    * What deployments teams are implementing?
+    * Deployment E2E architecture
+    * Analyzing components
+    * Thread modeling
+3. Threat actors landscape for LLM
+    * How threat actors are using LLM today
+    * Jailbreaks and other tendencies/patterns
+    * Microsoft AI Red Teams
+4. Protecting the Gen AI resources
+    * Defender for Cloud
+    * Microsoft Sentinel
+5. Copilot for Security
+    * Onboarding, plug ins.
+    * Use cases
+    * Extending Functionality

 ## Audience:
-This hands-on lab is by invitation only.
+This hands-on lab is by **invitation only**.
 It is lead by Cybersecurity teams at Microsoft(Global Black Belts, Technical Specialist and Cloud Solution Architects)
 Target Audience:
     Cybersecurity professionals interested on how LLM is changing today's landscape in terms of imeplementation, threads and defense mechanism.